ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes
 Oct 30/17
 - no errors in bulkOpsDlg since last update
+- add to bulkOps: create zero length files (and empty folders of all files)
 - add to top Order menu:
 	"File Date, Descending"
 	"File Name, Ascending"